 Ren collects himself in typical Ren fashion: by dipping his head and staring furiously at nothing.
-A few nuns pass by and give him a wary look, but they don’t say anything.
-I think they can sense he needs some time.
+After nearly a minute of Silent Rage, I turn to Gyrax.

-“A loose network of wandering warriors.
-During the Bright Age, they ranged across land and sea, exploring the highest peaks and deepest caverns.
-They were widely renowned for their magic and swordplay, but even more so for their wit and bravery.
-Their collective mission was to uncover wisdom and knowledge so they could spread it out to all of Evermoor.
-That changed during the Crimson Wars, when they took up the role of saboteur-scouts.”
+“A loose network of wandering adventurers.
+During the Bright Age, they ranged long across land and sea, exploring the highest peaks and deepest caverns.
+They were well known for their magic and swordplay, but even more so for their bravery and wit.”

-Gyrax nods.
-“In the months leading up to the decisive battle, the Kings of Erendor pledged their loyalty to the Juric Unity: the alliance of folk who stood against the Queen.
-The Unity was set to attack Sidehelm Pass, a crucial lynchpin in the Queen’s supply chain.
+Gyrax gives another nod.
+“Two months before Sidehelm Pass, the Kings of Erendor pledged allegiance to the Juric Unity: the alliance of folk who stood against the Queen.
 The armies of Erendor comprised three-quarters of the attacking force.”

 “And they betrayed the Unity.”

-Another nod.
-“In their eyes, shared victory would come at a cost: the need to work with countless factions.
-Rather than face a diverse consensus, the Kings sided with the White Veiled Queen.
+“In their eyes, a Unity victory would come at a cost: the need to work with countless factions.
+Rather than face a diverse consensus, the Erendor sided with the White Veiled Queen.
 The Unity didn’t know until the assault had begun.
 Instead of joining the first wave, Erendor’s armies sat back and watched.
 Afterwards, in a twist of irony, Lyderea betrayed the betrayers.
 She laid a curse upon the kings, sealing their souls into Sidehelm Fortress.
 To this day, they float through the castle as restless haunts.
-Occasionally, they venture outside and harry travelers.
-They are known by all as the Watchers of Erendor.”
+Occasionally, they will venture outside and harry travelers.
+They are known to all as the Watchers of Erendor.”

 “The Pass can twist a person’s mind,” Ren mutters.
 “And Terrelly crossed it many a-time.
 I wonder if that’s what broke his faith.
-He never encountered the Watchers, but…”
+He never fought the Watchers, but…”

 “It is certainly possible,” Gyrax says.
 We walk down the hall toward the exit.
-“But if I had to guess, I’d say it was a matter of accumulated strife—Terrelly’s hardships gathered and peaked, until he could no longer bear their grievous weight.
+“But if I had to guess, it was simply a matter of accumulated strife—Terrelly’s hardships gathered and peaked, until he could no longer bear their grievous weight.
 Sidehelm was simply the last straw.”